Read more about life, culture, GP salary and more in this useful blog post

 Australian Schools and Education

 School education (primary and secondary) is compulsory between the ages of six and sixteen (Year 1 to Year 9 or 10).
 School education is 13 years and divided into:

 Primary school – Runs for seven or eight years, starting at Kindergarten/Prep through to Year 6 or 7.

 Secondary school – Runs for three or four years, from Years 7 to 10 or 8 to 10.

 Senior secondary school – Runs for two years, Years 11 and 12.

 There is a huge range of housing available in Australia from city centre apartments to sprawling houses with pools in the suburbs.
-On the whole, people tend to rent initially when they move to Australia and once settled decide to buy a property.
-This is done via real estate agents who will be able to assist you when you’re on the ground.
 For more information see Realestate.com and Domain.com

 Registration and Immigration